khanna98/Weather-Website-Node/README.md

 Here is link to the other repository consisiting of the Docker Image that has Jenkins running and is deployed on a GKE Cluster in GCP _(Google Cloud Platform)_ - [Jenkins-Docker](https://github.com/khanna98/jenkins-docker)

+The details for that project are available in the Presentation.md file in that repository.

+As of this project, it is equipped with the Github webhooks and Jenkins.
+So whenever a code is pushed or pulled from this repository, not only does it deploy and update the Github but also the Heroku app where it is hosted.

+1. Adding Webhook in Github Settings
+2. Configuring Jenkins Pipeline and updating it to run when github webhook post request is recieved.